Words of wisdowm about skiing? The 15 biggest misconceptions about skiing

 The truth: Children learn skiing best at the ski school.

 Almost every fifth ski accident is due to faulty equipment – a large proportion of them could be avoided with a correctly adjusted binding.
 Ski bindings should never be adjusted using the “DIY- method”, as there are several factors involved in making the optimum adjustment: Body height, weight, knee diameter, skiing ability, age and sole length of the ski boots.
 These values should be measured at a sports retailer and the ski binding adjusted accordingly.
-This also flattens the spontaneous change of skis.
+This also cancels out spontaneous ski changes.

 The truth: It’s better to have the binding adjusted at a specialist shop!